Kingston Mayoral Campaign 2026

 Proven Leadership

-Before asking for your trust as Mayor, Conny has spent years earning it on Council — moving real motions on the issues that matter.
+Before asking for your trust as Mayor, Conny has spent years earning it on Council — moving real motions on the issues that matter most to Kingston families.

 • Rental licensing to improve housing standards